California Transparency in Supply Chains Act & United Kingdom Modern Slavery Act Statement

 - We completed 542 EcoVadis assessments.

 - We completed 11 supplier social audits.

 - We evaluated various approaches to a systematic assessment of compliance with the Global Labor & Employment Guidelines in our operations and expect to deploy a plan starting in late 2019.

 - We evaluated different approaches to assess our actual and potential human rights impacts across our value chain.

 Our actions as described above support the Johnson & Johnson long-term commitment to respect the human rights of all people and to improve the quality of life in the communities we serve.3

-1 The date of this statement is June 2018.
-Our initial statement, dated May 2017, can be found here.
+1 The date of this statement is June 2019.
+Our last statement, dated June 2018, can be found here.

-2 Our high-risk country classification is based on a list of countries that we establish and update regularly using various external sources of information such as the U.S. Department of State Travel Warnings, the World Bank’s country ranking on Worldwide Governance Indicators, the United Nations Human Development Index, and Transparency International’s Corrupt Perception Index.
+2 Our high-risk country classification is based on a list of countries that we establish and update regularly using various external sources of information such as the U.S. Department of State travel warnings, the World Bank’s country ranking on Worldwide Governance Indicators, the United Nations Human Development Index, and Transparency International’s Corruption Perceptions Index.

-3 A note regarding approval and signing of this Statement: Where required, authorized representatives of individual Johnson & Johnson affiliates have approved and signed this statement.
+3 A note regarding approval and signing of this Statement: Where required, authorized representatives of individual Johnson & Johnson operating companies have approved and signed this statement.
 Signed copies of those statements are available on the relevant affiliate websites and/or upon request from the relevant affiliate.